-ACM CHI Conference on Human Factors in Computing Systems, 25 to 30 April 2020
+ACM CHI Conference on Human Factors in Computing Systems, May 8-13, 2021 Yokohama, Japan.

 Hand-drawn sketching is a practice as old as our ancestors.
 From cave painting to picture-books, we have explored the world with our visual senses.
 Within Human-Computer Interaction, sketches can be used to document, ideate, and describe concepts between researcher, user, or client.
 Attendees will leave the course with the confidence to engage actively with sketching on an everyday basis in their research practice.

 - Icebreaker ‘Participant Portraits’

 - Applying Sketching in HCI Research & Practice

 - Sketching with Participants – Generation & Analysis

 Sketching in HCI courses at CHI 2018 and CHI 2019 and a special interest groups Sketching in HCI at CHI 2018 and Sketching in HCI 2.0 CHI 2019 has been previously given by the authors.
 Similar courses and workshops have been provided by the authors at: DIS 2017, NordiCHI 2016, and TReSSPASS Summer School 2016.
 Lewis has provided industry tuition at Design Exchange UK 2019, Agile in the City: London 2019, UX Cambridge 2018, UX in the City: Manchester 2018, UX Oxford 2017, UX Scotland 2017, UX Leeds 2017, UX Bristol 2016, UCD 2015, and TCUK 2014.
 Sturdee has carried out sketching in HCI related research.
 The CHI 2020 course will have a greater focus on developing core sketching skills and sustaining sketching in HCI on an everyday basis.